EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Multi-domain-environments.md

 1. On **CL1**, sign in as **ad\\Administrator**.
 1. In the context menu of **Start**, click **Terminal**.
 1. In Terminal, execute ````C:\LabResources\Solutions\New-Shares.ps1````.

+    You do not have to wait for the script to finish.

 1. On **CL3**, sign in ad **.\\Administrator**.
 1. On **CL4**, sign in ad **.\\Administrator**.
 1. On **VN2-SRV2** sign in as **contoso\\Administrator**.